 The following is the abstract of the statement of State Secretariat for Education and Research, Federal Department of Home Affairs, Switzerland on the validity of degrees issued by private institutions in Switzerland.

-Original statement can be viewed on Federal Department of Foreign Affairs website.
+The original statement can be viewed on the Federal Department of Foreign Affairs website.

 “private institutions were created mainly for the purpose of servicing international students and are not part of Switzerland’s public higher education sector”.

 “As a general rule, in Switzerland no prior authorisation is required in order to offer higher education courses, organise examinations or issue private degrees”.

 “Private institutions that are not part of Switzerland’s public higher education sector, are not compatible with it, or are not entirely supervised by public authorities offer a different, but not necessarily lower, level of quality.
 There are several prestigious private institutions that are entirely independent from Switzerland’s public higher education sector”.